 1. Big Bear Lake

 You don’t need to wish long for the snow and seasonal activities at Big Bear Lake, a prime winter destination in Southern California.
-Located about two hours away from Los Angeles, this mountain community keeps its doors open for all snow-thirsty residents of Southern California.
-Whether you long for the white mountains with their ski and snowboard opportunities or are eager to lace up your skates and hit an ice rink, Big Bear has solutions for all your winter quests.
+Located about two hours away from Los Angeles, this mountain community keeps its doors open for all snow-thirsty residents of the warmer parts of California.
+Whether you long for the white mountains with plenty of ski and snowboard opportunities or are eager to lace up your skates and hit an ice rink, Big Bear has solutions for all your winter quests.

 With the Big Bear Mountain Resort and Big Bear Ice Arena, the snow in California is just a short drive away.
 For the fun winter activity, try snow tubing at the Alpine Slide at Magic Mountain.
 Considering that the snow covers the ground of the Big Bear area from December to April, you can enjoy this favorite winter getaway in Southern California all season long.